lesterchan/wp-dbmanager/README.md

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog
+* NEW: Use realpath() to check for backup path.
+Fixes arbitrary command injection using backup path.
+Props Larry W. Cashdollar
 ### Version 2.71
 * NEW: Bump to 4.0